 Treatment of Traumatic Brain Injury

 The sooner a person seeks treatment for TBI the better.
 That’s why you see football players on TV get taken out of games immediately when the sideline doctor suspects a concussion.
 Swift medical intervention with medications, therapies, and even surgery, can help keep brain damage from a TBI in check.
+Longer-term, lasting effects of TBI respond to various modes of treatment.
+These may include:

 - Medication to reduce swelling or forestall seizures;